+Proposed

+maximum Proposed

+Amount to offering price maximum Amount of

+be per aggregate registrat ion

-Pro posed max imum Proposed Amount to offerii ng price maximum A mount of Title of each class of be P oer aggregate re egistration securities to be registered registered (1) share (2) offering price fee Common stock, par value \$0.001 per share 9,592,607 \$ 0.46 \$ 4,412,599.22 \$ 572.76 (3)
+Title of each class of securities to be registered registered (1)(2) share (3) offering price fee

+Common stock, par value \$0.001 per share 13,082,707 \$ 0.44 \$ 5,756,391.08 \$ 74 $7.18{(4)}$

-- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement shall be deemed to cover the additional securities of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend on, the registered securities. - (2) Pursuant to Rule 457(c) of the Securities Act of 1933, as amended, calculated on the basis of the average of the high and low prices per share of the registrant's common stock as reported by The Nasdaq Capital Market on March 25, 2020. - (3) Previously paid.
+- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement shall be deemed to cover the additional securities of the same class as the securities covered by this registration statement issued or issuable prior to completion of the distribution of the securities covered by this registration statement as a result of a split of, or a stock dividend on, the registered securities. - (2) The amount to be registered includes 945,000 shares of common stock, par value \$0.001 per share, and 12,137,707 shares of common stock issuable upon exercise of certain common stock purchase warrants currently held by the selling stockholders identified herein. - Pursuant to Rule 457(c) of the Securities Act of 1933, as amended, calculated on the basis of the average of the high and low prices per share of the registrant's common stock as reported by The Nasdaq Capital Market on April 27, 2020. - (4) Previously paid.